backstrap/sysinfo/README.markdown

-[ABANDONED] SysInfo
+SysInfo
 ===================
 PHP library that can be used to fetch system information like CPU usage, load averages and memory usage (amongst other features).
 The library was made to accomodate a PHPUnit test listener, so the featureset is pretty slim, and only works on Linux.

-Feel free to play around with it and send a PR if you want to add some features (unit tests required).
+I forked this from christeredvartsen/sysinfo for my own use after that package was abandoned.
+Use at your own risk.

 Installation
 ------------
-To use this library you can specify `christeredvartsen/sysinfo` in your [composer.json](http://getcomposer.org) file.
+To use this library you can specify `backstrap/sysinfo` in your [composer.json](http://getcomposer.org) file.

 Usage
 -----